kryptok67/kryptok67/README.md

 - what about you

-ALWAYS HAVE A FUN and remember rembembeR come back in september :D there was a ship to sail to the ,,,,
+ALWAYS HAVE A FUN and remember rembembeR come back in september :D there was a ship to sail to the tiditung seee